Lead–acid battery: Voltages for common usage

-Float voltage varies depending on battery type (i.e. flooded cells, gelled electrolyte, absorbed glass mat), and ranges from 1.8 V to 2.27 V. Equalization voltage, and charging voltage for sulfated cells, can range from 2.67 V to almost 3 V. (only until a charge current is flowing) Specific values for a given battery depend on the design and manufacturer recommendations, and are usually given at a baseline temperature of 20 C, requiring adjustment for ambient conditions.
-IEEE Standard 485-2020 (first published in 1997) is the industry's recommended practice for sizing Lead-Acid batteries in stationary applications.
+Float voltage varies depending on battery type (flooded cells, gelled electrolyte, absorbed glass mat), and ranges from 1.8 V to 2.27 V. Equalization voltage, and charging voltage for sulfated cells, can range from 2.67 V to almost 3 V (only until a charge current is flowing).
+Specific values for a given battery depend on the design and manufacturer recommendations, and are usually given at a baseline temperature of 20 C, requiring adjustment for ambient conditions.
+IEEE Standard 485-2020 (first published in 1997) is the industry's recommended practice for sizing lead–acid batteries in stationary applications.

 Construction

 Plates

 The lead–acid cell can be demonstrated using sheet lead plates for the two electrodes.
 However, such a construction produces only around one ampere for roughly postcard-sized plates, and for only a few minutes.

 Gaston Planté found a way to provide a much larger effective surface area.
 In Planté's design, the positive and negative plates were formed of two spirals of lead foil, separated with a sheet of cloth and coiled up.
-The cells initially had low capacity, so a slow process of "forming" was required to corrode the lead foils, creating lead dioxide on the plates and roughening them to increase surface area.
+The cells initially had low capacity, so a slow process of forming was required to corrode the lead foils, creating lead dioxide on the plates and roughening them to increase surface area.
 Initially, this process used electricity from primary batteries; when generators became available after 1870, the cost of producing batteries greatly declined.
 Planté plates are still used in some stationary applications, where the plates are mechanically grooved to increase their surface area.

 In 1880, Camille Alphonse Faure patented a method of coating a lead grid (which serves as the current conductor) with a paste of lead oxides, sulfuric acid, and water, followed by curing phase in which the plates were exposed to gentle heat in a high-humidity environment.
 The curing process changed the paste into a mixture of lead sulfates which adhered to the lead plate.
-Then, during the battery's initial charge (called "formation") the cured paste on the plates was converted into electrochemically active material (the "active mass").
+Then, during the battery's initial charge (called formation), the cured paste on the plates was converted into electrochemically active material (the active mass).
 Faure's process significantly reduced the time and cost to manufacture lead–acid batteries, and gave a substantial increase in capacity compared with Planté's battery.
 Faure's method is still in use today, with only incremental improvements to paste composition, curing (which is still done with steam, but is now a very tightly controlled process), and structure and composition of the grid to which the paste is applied.